riboflavin/test-framer-sync/compare/notionmeetingrecorder-vs-fathom.md

 • What about meeting bots?
 Does either of these tools require a meeting bot?
 Notion Meeting Recorder doesn't use a meeting bot.
 It records audio locally from your computer, capturing system output and microphone input directly without needing to insert a bot participant.

-The context doesn't explicitly state whether Fathom requires a meeting bot, though it mentions that Fathom integrates with and records meetings on supported platforms (Zoom, Google Meet, Teams).

-• What do users say about the quality of transcriptions?
-The context doesn't provide specific user feedback about Notion Meeting Recorder's transcription quality.

 For Fathom, transcriptions are praised by users as "quick and accurate" according to reviews.

 ## Another alternative: Circleback